GNS-Science/gsolve/README.md

 ## Algorithm

 * calculate the meter calibration correction, beta.
-* corrects for earth tide using Longman and ETERNA formula.
+* corrects for earth tide using Longman and [ETERNA](https://github.com/hydrogeoscience/pygtide/) formula.
-* option to correct for ocean loading using pyhardisp
+* option to correct for ocean loading using [pyhardisp](https://github.com/craigmillernz/pyhardisp).
 * correct for drift across loops or whole survey.
 * network adjustment with three different network adjustment algorithms depending on user requirements.
+# calibrate meters to absolute values.
 * residuals can be filtered using a percentile cut filter.

 ## Corrections